Harshit107/expensify/README.md

-# A React Application that manage all you expense
+# A React Application that manages all your expense in one place